dmksnnk/star/README.md

 - `CERT_DOMAINS` - A comma-separated list of domains for which to issue certificates (required).
 - `CERT_IP_ADDRESS` - A comma-separated list of IP addresses for which to issue certificates.

+## Clients

+Client is a simple WebView application that dynamically renders HTML pages using Go templates, served by a local HTTP server.
+See [screenshots](./_screenshots/) for a preview.

 ## How It Works

 In summary, it is a relay server with two types of clients: host and peer.
 The host and peer connect to each other via this relay server.
 It operates on top of HTTP/3 and relays UDP traffic using HTTP/3 DATAGRAMs.